-Last Saturday was โlater.โ I was working on my blog redesign all day 3, and I didnโt have time for an elaborate dinner.
+Last Saturday was “later.”
+I was working on my blog redesign all day, and I didn’t have time for an elaborate dinner.
 At 4 PM I took a break from the keyboard.
-I filled my sous vide with water, dropped in the frozen porterhouse, and set the temp to 134ยฐF.
-(My kids like their steak a little less rare than I do.)
-While I was in the kitchen, I put a few russet potatoes in the oven, along with my cast iron skillet, and set them to time bake.
-Five minutes, end to end, and I was back on the internet, fixing 404 errors.
-4
+I filled my sous vide with water, dropped in the frozen porterhouse, and set the temp to 133°F. While I was in the kitchen, I put a few russet potatoes in the oven, along with my cast iron skillet, and set them to time bake.
+Five minutes, end to end, and I was back on the internet, fixing missing pages.

 I tossed a salad, pulled the potatoes out of the oven, and moved the preheated pan from the oven to the stove top.
 I patted the porterhouse dry while a couple of tablespoons of butter melted in the pan; A quick sear on each side, basting all the time, and the steak was ready.